BetonQuest/BetonQuest/docs/Documentation/Scripting/Building-Blocks/Actions-List.md

 **persistent**, **static**

-This event will check a condition, and based on the outcome it will run the first or second event.
-The instruction string is `if condition event1 else event2`, where `condition` is a condition ID and `event1` and `event2` are event IDs.
+This action will check a condition, and based on the outcome it will run the first or second action.
+The instruction string is `if condition action1 else action2`, where `condition` is a condition ID and `action1` and `action2` are action IDs.
- `else` keyword is mandatory between events for no practical reason.
-Keep in mind that this event is `persistent` and `static` but probably the condition or the events are not.
+ `else` keyword is mandatory between actions for no practical reason.
+Keep in mind that this action is `persistent` and `static` but probably the condition or the actions are not.

 !!! example
     ```YAML